Taxes

 Information for Residents for Tax Purposes

-- If it is determined you are a resident for tax purposes and you had income in 2016, you must complete the 1040 or 1040EZ AND the local tax form
+• If it is determined you are a resident for tax purposes and you had income, you must complete the federal and local tax forms

 Individual Taxpayer Identification Number (ITIN)